parhambt/MRI-brain-tumor-detection/README.EN.md

 we have 3 important python file(notebook)

-classification-tumor-finall: in this file i implement a model that able us to know what MRI has tumor and what MRI has not any tumor in fact this model classification all brain MRI to 2 class : has tumot , has not tumor this model do this job with more than 97% so it is reliable model finall-version-tumor-segmentation : in this file i implement a model that able us to know location of the tumor in image this model has more than 98% accuracy in identifying the correct location and it has more than 78% accuracy in identifying the entire tumor area and it means i creat reliable model to know where tumor it is mask maker : in this file i wrote some code to make my input data readable for my model i created i download   some dataset from kaggle and i  use them for training my model and i use annotation_data_1 and image_dataset directory for train tumor segmentation and i ues no , yes directory for training tumor classification.
+classification-tumor-finall: in this file i implement a model that able us to know what MRI has tumor and what MRI has not any tumor in fact this model classification all brain MRI to 2 class ( has tumot , has not tumor) also this model do this job with more than 97% accuracy  so it is reliable model

+finall-version-tumor-segmentation : in this file i implement a model that able us to know location of the tumor in image this model has more than 98% accuracy in identifying the correct location and it has more than 78% accuracy in identifying the entire tumor area and it means i creat reliable model to know where tumor it is

+mask maker : in this file i wrote some code to make my input data readable for my model i created i download   some dataset from kaggle and i  use them for training my model and i use annotation_data_1 and image_dataset directory for train tumor segmentation and i ues no , yes directory for training tumor classification.